anilsahin/airline-check-in/README.md

 ## Progress

 ### System Design
-- System design together with necessary UML Diagrams and a written System Summary are completed and can be found in the code repository.
+- System design together with necessary UML Diagrams and a written System Summary are completed and can be found in [System Overview](https://github.com/anilsahin/airline-check-in/blob/master/SystemOverview.md) file in the code repository.

 ### System Implementation
 #### Data Model